 BONECA DE ATAÚRO

 The Boneca de Ataúro (Ataúro’s Doll, in Portuguese language) is the most well-known handicraft project in the young nation of Timor-Leste.
-Born 10 years ago, it is one of those projects truly born out of love, passion and hard work while providing income to over 60 women and their families in Ataúro island, 25km off the coast of the capital city of Dili.
+Born in 2005, it is one of those projects truly born out of love, passion and hard work while providing income to over 60 women and their families in Ataúro island, 25km off the coast of the capital city of Dili.

 The film dialogues are in Tetun (the local language) so to reach further audiences, the film has been subtitled in English, Portuguese, French, Italian, Spanish and Tetum (choose your prefere subtitles on the Vimeo player CC button).
 The film launched at Fundação Oriente in Dili on July 13th 2016 during the Artaúro show in collaboration with Jen Shyu, singer/songwriter, multi-instrumentalist and recipient of the 2016 Doris Duke artist award.
 The film includes a soundtrack by leading Timorese musicians, like Jah Era, Maestro Simao Barreto or the talented Jen Shyu, who not only contributed with an excerpt from her ‘Song for Naldo’ for the opening titles, but also worked relentless singing and performing with these amusing women to help us produce the Artaúro show to launch the film.
 Check the press release by the Portuguese News Agency LUSA on RTP News.